 To any of these characters, their tasks are just that: tasks.
 They don’t see it as a huge adventure, and they don’t love every second of it.

 Do I really want to live the life of one of these characters?
 No. Leaving my home forever or seeing the people I love in peril are not things that I want.
 I love my life.
-I love staying home with Will, and I love being married to Chris.
+Staying home with Will and being married to Chris are absolutely wonderful.
 Sure, I’d enjoy a little more excitement.
 For now, deconstructing pallets, drinking copious amounts of tea, and cherishing every smile of my baby boy and husband make for a pretty great life.
 In the end, perhaps all my little tasks will amount to one great adventure.

 Above all, I want to live a content life.
 I want to be happy being a mom and living the life of a mom and wife.
 So here’s to living a contented life!